nikhilgupta221b/ML-PLACEMENT-PREP/NLP.md

 It acts as the initial hidden state of the decoder part of the model.
 ## Decoder
 The Decoder generates the output sequence by predicting the next output Yt given the hidden state ht.

+# Masking in BERT
+BERT (Bidirectional Encoder Representations from Transformers) is designed to pre-train deep bidirectional representations by jointly conditioning on both left and right context in all layers.
+## Masking Mechanism:
+- BERT uses a technique called Masked Language Modeling (MLM) for pre-training.
+- Random Masking: Randomly selects a subset of tokens in the input sequence to be masked (replaced with a special [MASK] token).
+- Token Replacement:
+80% of the time, the selected token is replaced with [MASK].

+10% of the time, the selected token is replaced with a random token.

+10% of the time, the selected token remains unchanged.

+- Prediction Task: The model is trained to predict the original tokens that were masked, encouraging it to learn bidirectional context.
+-
+Example:

+Input Sequence: "The quick brown fox jumps over the lazy dog."

+Masked Sequence: "The quick [MASK] fox jumps [MASK] the lazy dog."

+Prediction Task: The model predicts "brown" and "over" based on the context provided by the other tokens.

+# Benefits:
+Bidirectional Context: BERT's masking allows it to leverage both left and right context, unlike traditional left-to-right or right-to-left models.

+Rich Representations: By predicting masked tokens, BERT learns deep contextual representations of words.

+# Summary:
+Transformers: Use an encoder-decoder architecture with self-attention mechanisms to process and generate sequences.

+BERT: Utilizes masked language modeling to pre-train on bidirectional context, enabling rich understanding of language.